 Have you seen people talking about LEGO MOC and wondered what they are or perhaps you know what one is, and you are not sure how to make one yourself?

-A normal LEGO set is produced by The LEGO Group, a LEGO MOC is produced big or small by anyone else and is not officially released unless done so through the LEGO Ideas platform.
+A normal LEGO set is produced by The LEGO Group, and a LEGO MOC is produced big or small by anyone else and is not officially released unless done so through the LEGO Ideas platform.

 MOC stands for ‘My Own Creation’ which is a term used by LEGO artists and designers when creating unique custom designs.
 It has officially been used since 2007 and is not to be confused with similar fandom creations such as OC or Original Character which are terms describing fan-made characters.